Greyson’s Law in Florida: What You Need to Know

 The heartbreaking story of 4-year-old Greyson Kessler is the genesis of the child protection legislation that now bears his name.
 Greyson’s parents, John Stacey and Allison Kessler, had separated years earlier and shared custody of their young son.
 However, Mr. Stacey had sent threatening messages to Ms. Kessler leading up to the incident.
 Ms. Kessler filed an emergency petition with Broward Family Court just days before Greyson’s death, outlining her imminent fears for the safety of her child. but Florida law previously had no formal mechanism for allowing threats towards a parent to “create a nexus with a child.”

-Before the incident, Ms. Kessler filed contempt motions as well as requests to change the time-sharing arrangement with Stacey, and also asked for a psychological evaluation of Mr. Stacey.
+Before the incident, Ms. Kessler filed contempt motions as well as requests to change the time-sharing arrangement with Stacey, and also asked for a psychological evaluation of him.

 The court did not find that there was a threat to Greyson, however, and the previous state of the law enabled an incident in May 2021 with fatal consequences.
-Following a bitter argument over the phone, Nicholas arrived at Geneva’s home demanding to take Greyson.
+Following a bitter argument over the phone, Mr. Stacey arrived at Ms. Kessler’s home demanding to take Greyson.
 When she refused, he assaulted her and forcibly abducted their son.
 Tragically, young Greyson would lose his life just hours later.

 The Legislative Response